brookisme/cmap/README.md

 * config file(s) must be generated before using other `cmap` methods
 * the config file contains:
-  - colormaps: cmaps dictionaries (and default cmap) added after generation. see [example](https://github.com/brookisme/cmap/blob/master/example.cmap.config.yaml).
+  - colormaps and default: added after generation. see [example](https://github.com/brookisme/cmap/blob/master/example.cmap.config.yaml).
   - option defaults
 * if a local config file is not present the `cmap` will use the global config.